stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 and that house without making any further noise, to drag myself and my belongings safely into the old Ford in the shed, and to set that archaic vehicle in motion toward some unknown point of safety in the black, moonless night.
-The ride that followed was a piece of delirium out of Poe or Rimbaud or the drawings of Dor&eacute;, but finally I reached Townshend.
+The ride that followed was a piece of delirium out of Poe or Rimbaud or the drawings of Doré, but finally I reached Townshend.
 That is all.
 If my sanity is still unshaken, I am lucky.
 Sometimes I fear what the years will bring, especially since that new planet Pluto has been so curiously discovered.